fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+Gog and Magog are mentioned in the Quran as doing "great mischief on earth", and being suppressed by a figure called Dhul-Qarnayn ("the two-horned one") who builds a wall to contain their mischief, warning their local victims that when the time comes (believed to mean the end times), Allah will remove the barrier.
+Non-Quranic Islamic apocalyptic literature describes Gog and Magog as a subhuman pestilence who are released from thousands of years of imprisonment to do much killing, pillaging and devouring of vast resources until being wiped out after "God commands an insect or worm to burrow into their necks and kill them".

 Two chapters of the Quran, Al Kahf and Al-Anbiya, discuss Gog and Magog.
 In the Quran Yajuj and Majuj (Gog and Magog) are suppressed by Dhul-Qarnayn "the two-horned one."
 Dhul-Qarnayn, having journeyed to the ends of the world, meets "a people who scarcely understood a word" who seek his help in building a barrier that will separate them from the people of Yajuj and Majuj who "do great mischief on earth".
 He agrees to build it for them, but warns that when the time comes (Last Age), Allah will remove the barrier.

 Quran states that in the past there were some nations Yajuj and Majuj that were doing mischief and Dhul Karnayn helped to build some gate in order to protect some nation.
-Some scholars hold the opinion that Yajuj and Majuj are not literally behind the wall in the current times. at some point at time people who have these characteristics or descendands of them will be let loose.
+Some scholars hold the opinion that Yajuj and Majuj are not literally behind the wall in the current times.
+At some point at time people who have these characteristics or descendands of them will be let loose.

 According to Sahih Muslim, the Prophet said: